How to Select a Headstone in 2023

-Headstones can be purchased from funeral homes, cemeteries, monument dealers, and online.
+Select a headstone and purchase it from funeral homes, cemeteries, monument dealers, and online.
 Explore your options and make sure the supplier will meet your requirements.

-Compare prices as cemeteries tend to be the most expensive, followed by the monument dealers and funeral homes.
+Compare prices as cemeteries tend to be the most expensive, followed by monument dealers and funeral homes.
 Online dealers can be the cheapest.

 Talk to families and friends to get referrals for a supplier in your area.
 Check for the company’s dependability and integrity.
 If you’re buying online, don’t forget to read the customers’ reviews.

-STEP 10: ASK FOR PROOFS
+STEP 10: ASK FOR THE DRAFT

 - What to do when a loved one dies